DaTebe/destroyclaims/docs/std-extensions.md

 > 🛎️ This is a `destroyConditions` extension

+> 🧬 v1.0.0

-This extension is used when you want to delete data only from a certain point of time.
+This extension is used when you want to delete data from a certain point of time.

 |field name|required|description|type|example|
 |---|---|---|---|---|